Cohort 5

 Andrew Smith

-Hello, my name is Andrew Smith, I grew up in the Lake district Cumbria, and studied a MPhys degree in physics at the univeristy of Salford graduating in 2023.
+Hello, my name is Andrew Smith, I grew up in the Lake district Cumbria and studied a MPhys degree in physics at the university of Salford graduating in 2023, achieving a first.

 Outside of research, I enjoy reading, drawing, football, and archery.